panCtrlV/bigDataStat-book/chapter1.md

   * Distributed file systems
     + Why using a distributed file system?

-      Archiving the raw data using a distributed FS such as Hadoop ensures that the data stays relatively warm (compared with, say, tape archive).
+      Archiving the raw data using a distributed FS such as Hadoop ensures that the data stays relatively warm (compared with, say, tape archive).[^warmdata]

     + Hadoop HDFS
     + MapR FS implements the HDFS API with a native C distributed read-write file system[^maprfs]